Skip to Content

 Read more about changing jobs on the page Changing jobs, and about checking an employee's right to work in the section Verifying your employee’s right to work.

-How can I check an employee's right to work within a certain professional field?
+How can I check an employee's right to work within a certain field of employment?

 To verify a person’s right to work, you can check his or her residence permit card.
-The right to work granted for a certain professional field is only valid in the professional field indicated on the card.
-The right to work may be restricted to a certain professional field only if the permit is a residence permit for an employed person (the ‘TTOL’ permit).
+The right to work granted for a certain field of employment is only valid in the field of employment indicated on the card.
+The right to work may be restricted to a certain field of employment only if the permit is a residence permit for an employed person (the ‘TTOL’ permit).

 In some cases, the employee has the right to work for 90 days without a residence permit.
 How do I know what kind of work can be done without a residence permit for a maximum of 90 days?